The Impact of Exercise on Health and the Prevention of Alzheimer’s: Scientific References

 Obesity. | Photo: Peter Dazeley

 Regarding exercise and obesity, it is important to highlight that when the aforementioned habit is not carried out and the disorder in question is suffered, the risk of suffering from a very serious brain disease is possibly increased.
-It’s about Alzheimer’s.
+It’s regarding Alzheimer’s.

 Smoking or being exposed to secondhand smoke.
 High blood pressure or pressure.
 Type 2 diabetes, if poorly controlled.